 To request a global OAuth client

 Develop your app using a local OAuth client in your Zendesk account.
 For more information, see Using OAuth authentication with your application.
 Ensure your Unique Identifier is prefixed with the string "zdg-".
 For example, "zdg-global-unique-identifier".
 Make sure all fields are filled out on the local client (even the one's labeled "optional") as they are required for global clients.

 When your app is finished and ready to use across multiple Zendesk accounts, submit your request as described below.

 Note: Make sure you note down the secret and the identifier before making your request.
-Otherwise, you'll lose access to the client administration page after the local client is converted.
+You will lose access to the client administration page after the local client is converted to a global client.

 Sign in to the Zendesk Marketplace portal, and select Organization from the menu on the left side.
 Then navigate to the Global OAuth Request tab.

 To request a sponsored developer account, see Getting a trial or sponsored account for development

 Done!
 You'll receive an email and a ticket reference with updates on your submission.
 Please add "[email protected]" to your contact list to ensure you receive e-mail communications from us regarding your submission.